Head to Head Analysis: Via Transportation (VIA) & The Competition

-Via Transportation (NYSE:VIA – Get Free Report) is one of 43 public companies in the “Services – Computer Programming And Data Processing” industry, but how does it contrast to its rivals?
-We will compare Via Transportation to related businesses based on the strength of its risk, valuation, profitability, earnings, analyst recommendations, dividends and institutional ownership.
+Via Transportation (NYSE:VIA – Get Free Report) is one of 43 public companies in the “Services – Computer Programming And Data Processing” industry, but how does it weigh in compared to its competitors?
+We will compare Via Transportation to related companies based on the strength of its earnings, valuation, institutional ownership, dividends, profitability, risk and analyst recommendations.

-This table compares Via Transportation and its rivals’ net margins, return on equity and return on assets.

-This table compares Via Transportation and its rivals top-line revenue, earnings per share and valuation.
+This table compares Via Transportation and its competitors top-line revenue, earnings per share and valuation.

 |Gross Revenue